manureta/suite/docs/usermanual/source/processing/processes/raster/rangelookup.rst

 Selecting suitable slope areas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example finds all the areas in the ``medford:slope`` layer with a slope less than 15 degrees.
+Assuming that a certain process occurs only in areas with a slope lower than 15%, this example finds all the areas in the ``medford:slope`` layer that are suitable for that process.
 The layer contains slope values in percentage, and the following example classifies them in two groups (suitable = 1, not suitable = 0) using the ``gs:RangeLookup`` process.

 Input parameters: